by Norma Erickson

 2) Fun- Catchy slogans to take away the squeamish idea of self-checks.
 There’s the Australian Movember website with its ‘know thy nuts’ campaign.
 The BaggyTrouserUK charity in England and Wales that challenges to “have the guts to check your nuts”.
 In Brazil, there is the mascot Mr. Testicle that seems to be what is under those square pants of SpongeBob’s.

 3) Fandom—Celebrity spokespersons help the cause.
 Often, sports personalities draw attention.
-Before his Tour de Force doping confession, Lance Armstrong, a former patient of Dr. Einhorn’s, was front and center as THE success story.
+Before his doping confession, Tour de France champion Lance Armstrong, a former patient of Dr. Einhorn’s, was front and center as THE success story of beating the disease.
 The #FafChallenge features the Springbok Rugby team posing in Speedos sporting the South African flag, in an effort to remove the stigma of self-examination.
 Note: the website has a strange video testimonial made by “John’s left testicle”.
 From the entertainment world, Cahonas Scotland has received the support of the Starz Outlander TV series star Sam Heughan (a.k.a.
 Jamie Fraser—King of Men).
 Based on the romantic historical novels of Diana Gabaldon, the show’s viewer base is comprised of 50% men.
 Besides his charitable donations through his My Peak Challenge fitness organization, he has also provided the voice-over for a testicular tutorial.

 The procedure is outlined on many TC websites like https://testicularcancer.org/.
 Learn it for health, guys.
 And that’s no bull.